 It is impossible to cover all topics related to contact and friction simulation in a three-hour SIGGRAPH course, and we had to cut out many topics in order to remain relatively concise.
 For instance, in this version of the course we ignore impulse-based methods that use collision laws and event propagation.
 The coverage of collision detection is also limited to just the principled ideas of how to generate contact points for common shape representations.
-Other compromises include restricting the presentation of penalty-based methods to focus on explicit time schemes.
-Also, recent work on continuous time integration and normals is omitted, as well as work on barrier methods.
 However, we do introduce the cone-complementarity problem formulation for modeling contact and friction, as these are a recent very interesting addition to the field, yet only brief details about the numerical methods related to this type of model are covered.
 Lastly, we do not cover position-based and projective dynamics directly.
 However, solvers applied here bear a resemblance to the proximal operators and iterative solvers, which we do cover in full details.
 There is a bundle of more work that deserves mentioning here, and we apologize for not having the time and space to give the wonderful work on those topics the attention they deserve.

 We would like to acknowledge that a lot of people have been involved in the creation of these course notes.
 A community of peers has helped us to generate ideas and discussion how to best present and explain topics, given feedback, proofread the content at various stages of development, pointed us to relevant work in the field, and much more.
-The list is long, but in particular we would like to acknowledge the support and help from Miles Macklin, Paul G. Kry, Mihai Francu, Eric Paquette and many others.
+The list is long, but in particular we would like to acknowledge the support and help from Miles Macklin, Paul Kry, Mihai Francu, Eric Paquette and many others.
+We also thank Greg Klár, Löic Nassif, and Bin Wang for sending us corrections to the first version of these course notes.

 Finally, we hope that you will enjoy this course, and that you find contact and friction simulation a fun topic to learn about!
-Please visit the course website siggraphcontact.github.io, where you will find programming examples and other supplementary material related to these notes.
+Please visit the course website siggraphcontact.github.io, where you will find links to programming examples and other supplementary material related to these notes.